awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/200_2_Cost_and_Usage_Governance/Lab_Guide.md

 <a name="EC2_restrict_region"></a>
 ## 2. Create an IAM Policy to restrict service usage by region
 To manage costs you need to manage and control your usage.
-AWS offers multilpe regions, so depending on your business requirements you can limit access to AWS services depending on the region.
+AWS offers multiple regions, so depending on your business requirements you can limit access to AWS services depending on the region.
 This can be used to ensure usage is only allowed in specific regions which are more cost effective, and minimize associated usage and cost, such as data transfer.

 We will create a policy that allows all EC2, RDS and S3 access in a single region only.
 NOTE: it is best practice to provide only the minimum access required, the policy used here is for brevity and simplicity, and should only be implemented as a demonstration before being removed.